avabellaw/shark-quiz/readme.md

 ### Testing User Stories From The User Experience Section

 ### Automatic Testing (unit tests)

+Automated testing helps create robust code that stays robust and helps you understand the code your writing before you write it.
+Automated tests can also help with bug fixing unrelated problems.
+They give you confidence that the code is getting the desired result, in the intended way.
+If you are updating and implementing new features frequently, automated tests significantly reduce the risk of accidentally intriducing new bugs.
+If a bug has been fixed before, and a test implemented afterwards, it's unlikely that bug will reappear in the same way.

 I had to setup Jest to work with JQuery by importing it.
 I found this [StackOverflow post](https://stackoverflow.com/questions/45948843/how-to-require-jquery-plugin-in-jest-test-file) explaining how.
 1. Add the following to the package.json file: